 A rare aha moment in 2011 set me chasing new problem-solving research.
 The study Rational Versus Intuitive Problem-Solving: How Thinking ‘Off the Beaten Path’ Can Stimulate Creativity published in Psychology of Aesthetics, Creativity, and the Arts stung me out of a spot of intellectual arrogance.
-From my perspective, John Dewey’s 19th century step-wise Read the rest of this entry »
+From my perspective, John Dewey’s 19th century step-wise [Read more…] about Why Agile Minds Deploy Both Rational and Intuitive Problem-Solving

 Here you are have the twice-a-month newsletter with our most popular blog posts.
 Please remember that you can subscribe to receive this Newsletter by email, simply by submitting your email at the top of this page.